zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 The WhatsApp channel may be used after its activation on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list).

-To activate WhatsApp you a need a registered number on WhatsApp Business API and an account enabled on Zenvia platform.
+To activate WhatsApp you a need a registered number on WhatsApp Business API and an account registered on Zenvia platform.

 **Get in touch with Zenvia consultants to create your account.**